CCSCovenant/TAB2XML/System Requirement Specifications.md

 	 project manager will also be setting deadlines for the developers to follow and assist in maximizing developer efficiency.
        - Developers: The developers will be working on implementing the requirements of this software as laid out by the customer/client through their development of the software.
+       - Musicians: Musicians are defined as people who enjoy playing instruments.

 ##  1.3 Intended Use
        The software development timeline of the project is from January 10, 2022 to April 11, 2022.
 The main costs